Opinion | Trump wants parts of the country to secede — at least in their minds

 [Our Democracy in Peril: A series on the damage Trump has caused — and the danger he would pose in a second term]

 Our national cleavage may no longer run along the Mason-Dixon Line, but Trump has encouraged geographic conflict.
 He has attacked “Democrat-run” cities as cesspools of violence and disorder.
 He has repeatedly threatened their funding over policy disagreements and embraced the sentiment of “let them rot.”
 The same is true of “Democrat-run” states: New York state has “gone to hell.”
 California is “going to hell.”
 Withholding federal aid to fight wildfires and pandemic relief funds has been on the table.
-“Why should the people and taxpayers of America,” Trump has asked, “be bailing out poorly run states (like Illinois, as example) and cities, in all cases Democrat run and managed … ?”
+“Why should the people and taxpayers of America,” Trump has asked, “be bailing out poorly run states (such as Illinois, as example) and cities, in all cases Democrat run and managed . . . ?”

 Think on this a moment: Trump has threatened funds to save lives in states and cities whose leaders he disdains.
-This is the model of punitive sanctions against hostile countries — not the way American citizens should be treated by their president.
+This is the model of punitive sanctions against hostile countries — not the way U.S. citizens should be treated by their president.

 Trump has also fed racial and ethnic divisions.
 Against all the evidence, he has stereotyped Hispanics as being prone to rape, and Muslim migrants and refugees as being prone to murder.
 He has consistently defended Confederate monuments and the Confederate battle flag — the remnant symbols of actual secession.
 In the midst of an overdue national reckoning on racial justice, Trump warned: “If I don’t win, America’s Suburbs will be OVERRUN with Low Income Projects, Anarchists, Agitators, Looters and, of course, ‘Friendly Protesters.’ ” Trump has made one of the most direct appeals to White identity politics since segregation was still the law of the land.